CarVac/filmulator-gui/README.md

 ## Building on MacOS:

 You'll need to know the locations of a couple things in order to build this.
 They're not hard to find, just use Finder's search functionality to find them.
-Wherever they are, we need the real dynamic libraries (.dylib), not the symbolic links that point somewhere else.
+Wherever they are, we need the real dynamic libraries (.dylib), not the symbolic links that point to them.
 That's important!
+If you find a symbolic link, follow it to get the real dynamic library.
 We need:

 libomp.dylib: it should be somewhere like /opt/local/lib/libomp.dylib.
 If you installed from homebrew, that's probably where it is.
 Replace wherever it is into `-DOpenMP_libomp_LIBRARY=` and `-fopenmp` below.

 libarchive.dylib: If you installed from homebrew, it probably needs to be /usr/local/Cellar/libarchive/3.4.3/include like below.
 Put this path into `-DLibArchive_INCLUDE_DIR`.

 librtprocess: This needs to point towards the .dylib file for librtprocess.
-If you installed librtprocess from source, it probably in /opt/local/lib/librtprocess.0.0.1.dylib like below.
+If you installed librtprocess from source, it's probably in /opt/local/lib/librtprocess.0.0.1.dylib like below.
 Wherever it is, put it into `-Dlibrtprocess_dylib`.

 QT: If you installed this from homebrew, it's probably at /usr/local/Cellar/qt/5.13.1/.
 Wherever it is, put it in the `export QT=` command below.